By Roy Burner (Minister of the Gospel)

 Persecution of those who profess the name of Christ has been ongoing since the early Church; which involved persecutions of Christian leaders, later becoming more severe involving others as well.

-Unity of the church shines forth as a light when it refuses to align with the ungodliness that has been allowed to infiltrate churches in many Western nations.
+Unity of the church shines forth as a light when it refuses to align with the ungodliness that has been allowed to infiltrate churches in many nations.

 It is unfortunate that many have conceded to the devices of the enemy; rather than be in opposition to such.
 Napoleon, the French Emperor, stated: The World suffers not because of the violence done by the wicked but because the righteous keep silence.

 God's Word promises ultimate victory to all believers in Christ, whether it is in this life or the one to come.
-However, it is of extreme importance that in a day of a cancel and submission culture, to oppose the power grab, and ungodliness, that is attempting to suppress the godliness of man.
+However, it is of extreme importance that in a day of a cancel and submission culture, one oppose the power grab, and ungodliness, that is attempting to suppress the godliness of man.

 There is a Sodom and Gomorrah setting that has far surpassed the Biblical description of those days.
 Scripture reveals that the men of Sodom were wicked and sinners before the Lord exceedingly (Genesis 13:13).

 Unity of the church is a major defense in times of evil.
 Scripture reveals: Two are better than one because they have a good reward for their labor.
-For if they fall, the one will lift up his fellow (or companion): but woe to him that is alone when he falls; for he has not another to help him up (Ecclesiastes 4:9-10).
+For if they fall, the one will lift up his fellow (companion): but woe to him that is alone when he falls; for he has not another to help him up (Ecclesiastes 4:9-10).

 The dictionary defines unity as an undivided or unbroken completeness; the quality of being united as one.
 The church, holding the same creed, observing the same rites, and acknowledging the same authority; is a collective body of Christians.